 Widely respected and popular, West soon established himself as one of the city’s leading citizens and made many important contributions to the colony.

-In addition to undertaking his clerical responsibilities, he is credited as being instrumental in the foundation of the Mechanic’s Institute, City Mission, the public hospital, the general cemetery, Cornwall Insurance Co, and as a promoter and fund-raiser for the establishment of Hobart High School.
+In addition to undertaking his clerical responsibilities, he is credited as being instrumental in the foundation of the Launceston Mechanics’ Institute, City Mission, the public hospital, the general cemetery in Charles Street, Cornwall Insurance Co, and as a promoter and fund-raiser for the establishment of Hobart High School.